lauringlab/COVID19SequenceCompile/CDC_IVY_SpecificNotes/RedCap_Upload.md

 ---

-Completed data rows are updated as information becomes available - Updates to a given sample entry will be noted in the ```flag``` column.
+Completed data rows are updated as information becomes available - If you need a new copy of the data as it was on a particular date, please reach out to Kim Hart (kim.hart@vumc.org) and Julie (Jules) Gilbert (juliegil@umich.edu).
 Samples are received from Vanderbilt University Medical Center.
 Please direct questions regarding the dataset to Julie (Jules) Gilbert (juliegil@umich.edu).

 ---

 Specific Notes:

 1. The results from 21020015 and 2102016 should be merged/assigned to the IVY 3 counterparts: 2102015 -> merged with 2102007 and 2102016 -> merged with 2102008
-2. Sample IDs = ZZX9KS78 and ZZX9L7L4 were re-submitted to GISAID after frameshift detection
-3. GISAID results for the most recent additions (PlateNumber == 28) will be uploaded upon availability
+2. GISAID results are uploaded upon availability